alexanderswift/public-gigacom/Ice_Cream_and_Unicorns.md

     - Another option is https://www.peeringdb.com/
     - AS139049 traffic on the IX https://metrics.ix.asn.au/d/fY3FT5Mnk/ix-peer?orgId=2&var-Customer=746&var-polling_interval=1m&var-Device=All&var-ASN=AS139049&var-ASNRAW=139049

-Slight side-topic, I use Apple devices with iCloud Private Relay (iCloud subscription required) and the public IP addresses (at the time of writing this) I've observed have been 2606:54c0:820:b0::1a:7f, 104.28.125.4 (Cloudflare) and 172.225.60.23 (Akamai) and these are two very very well connected networks so  GigaComm
+Slight side-topic, I use Apple devices with iCloud Private Relay (iCloud subscription required) and the public IP addresses at the time of writing this I've observed have been 2606:54c0:820:b0::1a:7f, 104.28.125.4 (Cloudflare) and 172.225.60.23 (Akamai) and these are two very  well connected networks so I get the best of a global AS and the access speed of GigaComm.

-**The install and what i've tested so far 🔎:**
+### The install and what i've tested so far 🔎:

+Install pics and whats this additional box❓

+testing side by side 🧪and Adtron

+##### Consider whats required to get to Gigabit speeds 🧐.

+##### Testing my

     My own speed testing comparing the old and the new.
     From TPG